 If there’s one beauty product I couldn’t care less about is self-tanner.
 You see, I don’t tan.
 My skin’s pale and I love that.
 Pale skin is awesome.
 And healthy.
 And awesome.

 But, that doesn’t mean I’m not curious about how self-tanners work.
 What’s in them that turns your skin into that lovely

 It doesn’t matter how expensive or fancy your self-tanner is.
-ALL self-tanners, be they drugstore or high-end, use the same ingredient: dihydroxyacetone (DHA).
+99% of self-tanners, be they drugstore or high-end, use the same ingredient: dihydroxyacetone (DHA).

 DHA is a sugar derived from sugar cane.
 Although it is colourless, when you apply it on the skin, it reacts with the amino acids present in the stratum corneum (the outermost layer of the skin), turning your skin a brownish hue.

-Not long.
+A sunless tan doesn’t last long.
 It usually start to fade after 3 to 5 days.
-That’s because our skin naturally exfoliates itself.
+Why?
+Our skin naturally exfoliates itself.
 As DHA only darkens the outermost layer of the skin, the tan is shed together with those dead skin cells.

 And, if you exfoliate in any way, either with an acid or a scrub, you’ll get rid of the tan more quickly.
 So, now you know why you have to reapply your self-tanner every 2 or 3 days.

 P.S.
 Using erythrulose?
 Your tan will fade quicker… You need to use this type of self-tanners more often to keep up your tan.

 Yes.
 When it is exposed to the sun, DHA starts producing free radicals like crazy (180% more in the first 24 hours!).

 Free radicals cause premature aging, so using a sunscreen with it is a MUST.
 I can’t stress this enough.
 If you use a self-tanner, apply sunscreen before leaving the house.
 And an antioxidant serum, too.
 Just in case.
 It’s better be safe than sorry, don’t you agree?